Pabodi00/learning_time/README.md

 ## Common Data Types..

--Integer (int)  -1 to 8 bytes
+- Integer (int)  -1 to 8 bytes
--Floating Point (float) -4 to 8 bytes
+- Floating Point (float) -4 to 8 bytes
--Character (char) - 1 byte
+- Character (char) - 1 byte
--String (str or text) -Limited to the amount that can be stored in main memory -Boolean (bool) - 1 bit
+- String (str or text) -Limited to the amount that can be stored in main memory
+- Boolean (bool) - 1 bit